LisaHJung/OTel-for-Beginners-JS/README.md

     send_batch_size: 512

 ```
-For best practice, add the `batch` processor to the Collector configuration to improve performance and reduce overhead.
+As a best practice, add the `batch` processor to the Collector configuration to improve performance and reduce overhead.

-Adjust the parameters to serve your use case.
+Adjust these parameters to fit your specific use case.

-**The Service component was updated to include the processors that have been added.**
+**The service component was updated to include the newly added processors.**
 ```
 service:
   pipelines: